 29th of June – (English) Pissfest by PISSWIFE

 PISSWIFE zine will be hosting another marvelous event!
 This time, we want to give back to the community of people that has been there to support PISSWIFE at our first launch party by creating a zine fair.
-The zine fair will feature all the best zines and art collectives from Amsterdam, there will be a craft table for you to unleash your creativity (plus a workshop by our very own Ayanna), and much more!
+The zine fair will feature all the best zines and art collectives from Amsterdam, there will be a craft table for you to unleash your creativity, and much more!
 The zine fair will give away in the evening for some dancing to talented local DJs.
 This zine fair will held at VLLA Amsterdam.
-If you have any questions, please contact us at: email@example.com.
+If you have any questions, please contact us at: firstname.lastname@example.org.

 30th of June – (English) Heal Her Amsterdam